Centre of Research Excellence in Newborn Medicine

 Improving child neurodevelopment in preterm children born <34 weeks' gestational age and their family’s mental health and functioning through a clinician supported web-based intervention

 Survival rates for the most immature infants have risen dramatically, however rates of major adverse neurodevelopmental outcomes in these tiny survivors are higher than in term born infants.
 Parents of preterm children have an increased risk for mental health difficulties compared with parents of children born at term, and these difficulties have been associated with worse developmental outcomes for preterm children.
 We know that developmental interventions for preterm infants after discharge improve early childhood development.
 To improve availability of a successful developmental care home-visiting program developed by our group, as well as to provide intervention earlier and reduce the unit cost of treatment, we have adapted the program to a clinician supported web-based program.
 Aims: to determine if a web-based developmental program improves the neurodevelopment of infants born <34 weeks and their families’ mental health and functioning at 2 years (corrected) age.
-Study Design: We will enrol 462 infants born <34 weeks and their families into an RCT where families will be randomly-allocated to receive the web-based program or usual care.
+Study Design: 103 infants born <34 weeks and their families were recruited into an RCT where families were randomly-allocated to receive the web-based program or usual care.
+We are currently delivering the intervention to families, and inviting families to participate in 1 and 2 years' corrected age follow up assessments.
 Significance: If we can prove that this web-based program improves outcomes in a high-risk population, it can be tested in other groups, easily translated into clinical practice, able to reach large numbers of families, and should have a very favourable cost-effectiveness ratio.

 Understanding brain development – novel magnetic resonance imaging markers for early prediction of adverse neurodevelopmental outcomes in paediatric populations

-Brain magnetic resonance imaging (MRI) is an important way of predicting adverse neurodevelopmental outcomes.
+Magnetic resonance imaging (MRI) is a powerful non-invasive method for providing insight into brain development and can be used to predict adverse neurodevelopmental outcomes.
 Multimodal imaging including structural, diffusion, functional, and spectroscopy are able to provide complementary information on brain macrostructure, microstructure, function, connectivity and metabolism.
-We aim to develop MRI biomarkers for predicting neurodevelopmental outcomes and the effectiveness of interventions designed to improve those outcomes.
-We have the one of the largest libraries of over 1300 scans on preterm and control subjects ranging from term-equivalent (40 weeks) to 18 years of age, including rare longitudinal MRI data of infants scanned at term-equivalent, seven years and soon to be scanned at 13 years of age.
-Advanced MRI techniques will help us understand brain development, the progression of early brain injury and the relationships between early brain abnormalities and neurodevelopmental outcomes.
-Furthermore, this research program will provide robust MRI markers to assess the effectiveness of early treatments on brain structure and function.
+We aim to develop MRI biomarkers for early prediction of later neurodevelopmental outcomes, and to evaluate the effectiveness of interventions designed to improve those outcomes.
+We have one of the largest libraries of around 2000 scans on preterm and control subjects ranging from term-equivalent (40 weeks) to 18 years of age, including rare longitudinal MRI data of infants scanned at term-equivalent, seven years and 13 years of age.
+We are developing cutting edge paediatric MRI tools and using existing advanced MRI techniques to help us understand brain development, the progression of early brain injury and the relationships between early brain abnormalities and neurodevelopmental outcomes.

 Understanding the school-age outcomes of “late” preterm infants